spatialthoughts/qgis-tutorials/source/docs/3/processing_graphical_modeler.rst

 .. image:: /static/3/processing_graphical_modeler/images/28.png
    :align: center

-29. Back in the main QGIS window, turn off the ``ASAM 11 OCT 18`` layer.
+29. Back in the main QGIS window, turn off the ``ASAM_events`` layer.
 You will see a nice visualization of piracy hotspots across the globe.

 .. image:: /static/3/processing_graphical_modeler/images/29.png
    :align: center